JUNE 24 SAME-DAY SHIPPING & ENGRAVING CUTOFF IS: 4 PM EST

 Craftsmanship at its Core

-Local blacksmiths and bladesmiths handcrafted the Laguiole knife in the village; a tradition passed down through generations.
-The artisans who forged these knives were not just makers but artists, quietly inscribing their talents and personalities into each blade.
+Handcrafted by village blacksmiths, this tradition has been passed down through generations.
+These artisans were not just makers but artists, quietly inscribing their talents into each blade.

 Materials and Techniques

-The update from its humble origins to the gentleman's knife began with the use of premium materials.
-The handles transformed from simple wood to rare and exotic materials, including ivory, horn, and even the now-controversial tortoiseshell.
-Blades of stainless steel and Damascus steel later replaced the more workhorse carbon steel, marking a significant shift from function to finesse.
+The shift toward elegance began with premium materials.
+Handles evolved from simple wood to rare horn, bone, and exotic woods.
+Stainless steel and Damascus steel eventually replaced basic carbon steel, marking a significant transition from function to finesse.

 Elegance in Evolution